Bid Euchre

-Bid Euchre, Auction Euchre, French Euchre, Pepper, or Hasenpfeffer, is the name given to a group of card games played in North America based on the game Euchre.
+Bid Euchre, Auction Euchre, French Euchre, Pepper, Moonshot, or Hasenpfeffer, is the name given to a group of card games played in North America based on the game Euchre.
 It introduces an element of bidding in which the trump suit is decided by which player can bid to take the most tricks.
 Variation comes from the number of cards dealt, the absence of any undealt cards, the bidding and scoring process, and the addition of a no trump declaration.
 It is typically a partnership game for four players, played with a 24, 32 or 36-card pack, or two decks of 24 cards each.

 Single Deck Bid Euchre

 A pack of 24 cards containing 9, 10, J, Q, K, and A in each suit is used.
 The rank of the cards in the trump suit is: J (of the trump suit, also known as the "right bower" or bauer; high), J (of the other suit of the same colour as the trump suit, also known as the "left bower" or bauer), A, K, Q, 10, 9 (low).
 In the plain suits, the rank is: A (high), K, Q, J, 10, 9 (low).
 When playing with no trumps, all four suits follow the 'plain suit' ranking.
 Cards are dealt one at a time to each player, clockwise, starting with the player to the dealer's left.
 Each player receives six cards.
 Variations of the number of cards dealt, scoring values, and winning requirements exist, and are agreed to before game play.